nervosnetwork/mercury/core/rpc/README.md

 - `owner` - Specify the owner address for the sUDT cell.
 - `to` - Specify recipient's address, amount etc.
+- `output_capacity_provider` - Specify the party that provides capacity.
+  - If it is `"From"`, it means that the `from` will provides the capacity required for the transfer, and the addresses of `to` represents the corresponding lock.
+  - If it is `"To"`, it means that the `to` will provides the capacity required for the transfer, and the addresses of `to` must correspond to locks with acp behavior.
+  - If it is `null`, same as `"To"`, it means that `from` will not provide the required capacity, and the addresses of `to` must correspond to locks with acp behavior.
 - `pay_fee` - Specify the account for paying the fee.
   - If `pay_fee` is null, the `owner` address pays the fee.
 - `fee_rate` - The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.